 Definition of Efficient Equipment

-Conventional or Topping Cycle CHP is defined as an integrated system that is located at or near the building or facility (on-site, on the customer side of the meter) that utilizes a prime mover (reciprocating engine, gas turbine, micro-turbine, fuel cell, boiler/steam turbine combination) for the purpose of generating electricity and useful thermal energy (such as steam, hot water, or chilled water) where the primary function of the facility where the CHP is located is not to generate electricity for use on the grid.
+Conventional or Topping Cycle CHP is defined as an integrated system that is located at or near the building or facility (onsite, on the customer side of the meter) that utilizes a prime mover (reciprocating engine, gas turbine, micro-turbine, fuel cell, boiler/steam turbine combination) for the purpose of generating electricity and useful thermal energy (such as steam, hot water, or chilled water) where the primary function of the facility where the CHP is located is not to generate electricity for use on the grid.
 An eligible system must demonstrate a minimum total system efficiency of 60% (HHV) with at least 20% of the system’s total useful energy output in the form of useful thermal energy on an annual basis.

 Measuring and Calculating Conventional CHP Total System Efficiency: